* Dollar hits six-week high vs euro after euro zone data

 * Gold buying in India muted after new restrictions

-* SPDR holdings unchanged at 33.8 million ounces on Tuesday (Updates prices)
+* SPDR holdings unchanged at 33.8 million ounces on Tuesday (Updates prices, adds comment)

 By Clara Denina

-LONDON, May 15 (Reuters) - Gold fell for the fifth straight session on Wednesday, hitting a three-week low as the dollar strengthened to a six-week high versus the euro after weak euro zone economic growth data.
+LONDON, May 15 (Reuters) - Gold fell for the fifth straight session on Wednesday, hitting a four-week low below $1,400 as the dollar strengthened to a six-week high versus the euro, clouding the metal's already weak technical picture.

-Bullion was on track to post a daily fall for a fifth consecutive session, its longest run of losses since January 2011.
-It has fallen more than 14 percent so far in 2013 after gaining for the past 12 years.
+A fifth consecutive daily fall for bullion would be its longest run of losses since January 2011.
+It has fallen around 15 percent so far in 2013 after gaining for the past 12 years.

 As a gauge of investor sentiment, holdings at SPDR Gold Trust, the largest gold-backed ETF, were unchanged at 33.8 million ounces on Tuesday, but still within sight of their lowest since March 2009 hit earlier.

 Gold buying in India came to a halt as the country's central bank restricted imports after a surge in buying in April sent the trade deficit to $17.8 billion for the month, up more than 72 percent from March.